rdlauer/articles/kinvey/studio-webinar/post.md

 You're going to hear A LOT more about Kinvey Studio in the coming weeks and months.
 In the meantime, if you'd like to know more, I suggest the following next steps:

-1. [Reserve your spot for our webinar](https://www.progress.com/campaigns/kinvey/webinar-kinvey-studio) on Wednesday March 21st at 2PM ET.
+1. [Reserve your spot for our webinar](https://www.progress.com/campaigns/kinvey/webinar-kinvey-studio) on Thursday March 21st at 2PM ET.
 2. [Download a BETA version](https://www.progress.com/kinvey/studio) of Kinvey Studio and take it for a spin yourself!